gurjotahuja92/theScoreAutomationRepository/README.md

 This framework is a Mobile automation based Multi module project with Singleton & POM based design patterns.

 # Software pre-requisites:
-Java - 11.0.4
+- Java - 11.0.4
-Node versions used : 20.11.1, NPM version: 10.2.4
+- Node versions used : 20.11.1, NPM version: 10.2.4
-Appium version - 2.5.1
+- Appium version - 2.5.1
-Android Studio - Iguana (Install OS 10.0 or 11.0 emulator for best performance).
+- Android Studio - Iguana (Install OS 10.0 or 11.0 emulator for best performance).
-IntelliJ Community/Ultimate
+- IntelliJ Community/Ultimate

 # Tech stack used (Candidate machine) -
-Project - Multi-module project (for scalability) Frameworks - Test Driven Framework (TestNG), Data driven Design patterns - Singleton & POM
+- Project - Multi-module project (for scalability)
+- Frameworks - Test Driven Framework (TestNG), Data driven
+- Design patterns - Singleton & POM
-Test data management - Data driven with Excel sheet Build tool used - Maven
+- Test data management - Data driven with Excel sheet
+- Build tool used - Maven
-Device support - Real device and Emulator both
+- Device support - Real device and Emulator both
-Logger used - Log4J

 # Framework highlights -
 1. Its a multi-module project that means - All our required tests are kept in Browse module and all shared utilities are kept in SharedUtil module.